- Cancer Information

-Side effects often relate to the part of the body treated, and may include:
+Side effects often relate to the body part treated, and may include:

 - fatigue – your body uses a lot of energy dealing with the effects of radiation.
 Many people feel very tired during and after treatment

-- skin – may be very sensitive or painful to touch
+- skin effects – your skin may be very sensitive or painful to touch

-- appetite loss – you may lose your appetite and lose weight
+- loss of appetite – you may lose your appetite and lose weight

-- hair loss – you may lose some or all hair – on your scalp, face or body – during treatment.
-Usually it grows back and returns to normal after radiation therapy has finished.
+- hair loss – you may lose some or all of the hair on your head, face or body.
+It usually grows back when radiation therapy has finished.

-The radiation oncologist will try to avoid the ovaries, especially if you have not yet been through menopause.
-If radiation does affect the ovaries, they’ll stop producing female hormones.
-This can cause menopausal symptoms, and your periods may become irregular or stop.
-Your periods may return after treatment is over, but sometimes infertility will be permanent.
+The radiation oncologist will try to avoid the ovaries, especially if you haven’t been through menopause.
+If radiation affects the ovaries, they stop producing hormones.
+This brings on menopause symptoms, and your periods become irregular or stop.
+Periods may return after treatment, but infertility may be permanent.

-Pelvic radiation therapy can cause short-term inflammation of the vagina and vulva.
-Scar tissue from treatment can make the vagina shorter and narrower (vaginal stenosis).
-Sexual intercourse may be painful, but using vaginal dilators or vibrators after treatment ends can help.
-Using water-based lubricants and moisturisers is also useful.
-In some cases oestrogen-based creams are prescribed.
+Radiation therapy to the pelvic area can cause short-term inflammation of the vulva and vagina.
+Scar tissue from treatment can leave the vagina shorter and narrower (vaginal stenosis).
+These side effects make sexual penetration painful.
+A vaginal dilator may be useful after treatment.
+Using water-based lubricants and moisturisers can help, and in some cases, oestrogen-based creams will be suggested.

-This can cause the skin to become red and dry and develop a sunburnt look.
-It usually returns to normal 4-6 weeks after treatment.
-Radiation therapy to the armpit may increase the chance of developing lymphoedema in the arm.
+This can cause the skin in this area to become red and dry, or develop a sunburnt look.
+It usually returns to normal 4–6 weeks after treatment.
+Radiation therapy to the armpit may increase the risk of lymphoedema in the arm.

-This can damage the blood vessels and nerves that help produce erections, causing temporary or permanent erectile dysfunction.
-It may also make the urethra inflamed, so ejaculating might be painful for some weeks.
+Radiation therapy can damage the blood vessels and nerves needed for erections, causing temporary or permanent erectile dysfunction.
+It may also inflame the urethra, so ejaculating may be painful for some weeks.

-Reduced sperm production is common after radiation therapy, and it may be temporary or permanent.
-If you think you might want to father a child in the future, ask about storing sperm before starting treatment.
+Reduced sperm production is common, and may be temporary or permanent.
+Even if you’re not sure if you want children in the future, it’s worth talking to your doctor about storing sperm before treatment.